 Luiz - Fotolia

-Microsoft Azure ranks in the top tier of public cloud providers, but a managed service provider seeking to sell Azure solutions may not know where to start.
+Microsoft Azure ranks in the top tier of public cloud providers, but a channel partner seeking to sell Microsoft Azure managed services may not know where to start.

 The platform offers more than 100 services, ranging from AI to Web App for Containers.
 That's quite a cloud portfolio to get one's head around.
-However, Andy Syrewicze, a Microsoft Most Valuable Professional (MVP) and technical evangelist at Altaro Software, offered MSPs attending the MSPWorld conference some insights into creating what he termed "cookie-cutter" Azure solutions.
+However, Andy Syrewicze, a Microsoft Most Valuable Professional (MVP) and technical evangelist at Altaro Software, offered managed service providers (MSPs) attending the MSPWorld conference some insights into creating what he termed "cookie-cutter" Azure solutions.

 Syrewicze worked for an MSP prior to his current role at Altaro, which makes backup software for Microsoft Hyper-V and VMware workloads.
-Here's his list of five Azure solutions that MSPs can explore.
+Here's his list of five Microsoft Azure managed services that MSPs can explore.

 1. Run simple web apps